-It aims to restore the aesthetics, speech and chewing lost to the patient by reconstructing the lost teeth and intraoral surrounding tissues.
+It aims to restore the lost aesthetics, speaking, and chewing functions by reconstructing the lost teeth and intraoral surrounding tissues.

 What Are The Treatment Options In Prosthodontics?

-Laminate Restorations: These are very aesthetic restorations that are close to natural teeth obtained by adhering the porcelain in the form of leaves obtained as a result of minimal abrasion of the tooth surface in order to treat the shape, color, form and size disorders in the teeth.
+Laminate Restorations: These are very aesthetic restorations that are close to natural teeth obtained by adhering to the porcelain in the form of leaves obtained as a result of minimal abrasion of the tooth surface in order to treat the shape, color, form, and size disorders in the teeth.

 What are Removable Dentures?